WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 	{
 		id: 'newTab',
 		title: 'Open in New Tab',
-		checked: false,
 	},
 ];
 ```

 An array of settings objects.
 Each object will used to render a `ToggleControl` for that setting.
-See also `onSettingsChange`.

 ### fetchSearchSuggestions